huggingface/exporters/README.md

 To find out what input and output options are available for the model you're interested in, create its `CoreMLConfig` object and examine the `config.inputs` and `config.outputs` properties.

-Not all inputs or outputs are always required:

-- For text models, you may remove the `attention_mask` input.
+Not all inputs or outputs are always required: For text models, you may remove the `attention_mask` input.
 Without this input, the attention mask is always assumed to be filled with ones (no padding).
 However, if the task requires a `token_type_ids` input, there must also be an `attention_mask` input.

-- For the `default` task, the `pooler_output` may be removed.

 Removing inputs and/or outputs is again accomplished by making a subclass of `CoreMLConfig` and overriding the `inputs` and `outputs` properties.